Aliases for PLAT Gene

 Previous GeneCards Identifiers for PLAT Gene

 This gene encodes tissue-type plasminogen activator, a secreted serine protease that converts the proenzyme plasminogen to plasmin, a fibrinolytic enzyme.
 The encoded preproprotein is proteolytically processed by plasmin or trypsin to generate heavy and light chains.
 These chains associate via disulfide linkages to form the heterodimeric enzyme.
 This enzyme plays a role in cell migration and tissue remodeling.
 Increased enzymatic activity causes hyperfibrinolysis, which manifests as excessive bleeding, while decreased activity leads to hypofibrinolysis, which can result in thrombosis or embolism.
 Alternative splicing of this gene results in multiple transcript variants, at least one of which encodes an isoform that is proteolytically processed. [provided by RefSeq, Jan 2016]

 GeneCards Summary for PLAT Gene

 PLAT (Plasminogen Activator, Tissue Type) is a Protein Coding gene.
-Diseases associated with PLAT include thrombophilia, familial, due to decreased release of plat and acute myocardial infarction.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
-GO annotations related to this gene include serine-type endopeptidase activity.
-An important paralog of this gene is HGFAC.
+Diseases associated with PLAT include Lethal Hydranencephaly-Diaphragmatic Hernia Syndrome and Thrombophilia, Familial, Due To Decreased Release Of Tissue Plasminogen Activator.
+Among its related pathways are Complement and coagulation cascades and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
+An important paralog of this gene is PLAU.

 UniProtKB/Swiss-Prot for PLAT Gene